rrevenantt/antlr4rust/README.md

  If you need exactly the same behavior, use `[u32]` based `InputStream`, or implement custom `CharStream`.
  - In actions you have to escape `'` in rust lifetimes with `\ ` because ANTLR considers them as strings, e.g. `Struct<\'lifetime>`
  - To make custom tokens you should use `@tokenfactory` custom action, instead of usual `TokenLabelType` parser option.
+ ANTLR parser options can accept only single identifiers while Rust target needs know about lifetime as well.
- In Rust target TokenFactory is main customisation interface that allows to specify input type of token type.
+ Also in Rust target `TokenFactory` is the way to specify token type.
+As example you can see [CSV](grammars/CSV.g4) test grammar.
  - All rule context variables (rule argument or rule return) should implement `Default + Clone`.

 ### Unsafe
-Currently, unsafe is used only to cast from trait object back to original type and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)
+Currently, unsafe is used only for downcasting (through another crate) and to update data inside Rc via `get_mut_unchecked`(returned mutable reference is used immediately and not stored anywhere)

 ### Versioning